Here are the essential info to explain the purpose of Google's Material Design and how it will affect the interface design process.

 Content is the main attraction that persuades users to download a copy of your super-awesome project.
 Mobile apps are created with the material - but without any content, the apps are just blocks of empty forsaken material.
 People use apps to check the weather, snap photos, read the news, or fritter away hours on social media.
 Content is what drives interactive behavior.

 When users interact with content they are also interacting with the material.
 Tapping a video or selecting text should feel natural.
 Swiping a button or switch across the screen should faintly mimic the real-world process.
 Behavior should feel intuitive based on the user's goal.

 Material design is obviously geared towards mobile interaction but similar ideas can be extended to mouse clicks.
 Since touchscreen applications are more physical they require more attention to detail.
 Take a look over the Material design components to see a few examples of content merged with interfaces.

 Mobile apps have been utilizing motion ever since the original iPhone hit store shelves all those centuries ago.
 Now it seems like technology has caught up to innovation and it's possible to create motion with sliding menus, buttons, modal windows, even icons.
 It's not a question of possibility but a question of necessity.

-Material design places a great deal of focus on motion.
-It’s considered to be a response mechanism to user interaction which can oftentimes mimic reality.
+Material design places a great deal of focus on motion and animation.
+It's considered to be a response mechanism to user interaction which can oftentimes mimic reality.

 When pushed, some objects glide faster than others.
 When pressed, some objects compress deeper than others.
 If you were busy sleeping during 10th grade Newtonian physics don't sweat it - most of this stuff is common sense.
 Google has an entire section dedicated to authentic motion.